Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: Conclusion

 \section{Conclusion}

 In this paper we have studied the critical properties of DTC to non-DTC transition in the LMG model subjected to a periodic modulation in time, and then used this transition to model high-precision quantum sensors.
 Notably, we show that the QFI exhibits superlinear scaling with the system size $N$, thereby beating the SQL, and allowing the possibility of engineering high-performing quantum sensors close to the DTC phase transition.
+Crucially, the metrological advantage is not merely a consequence of the static criticality at $h = J$, but stems directly from the phase transition at $\epsilon_c$ with $h < J$, signaling the destruction of the time-crystalline phase.
+Importantly, as shown in Figs. \ref{fig phase diagram}a, \ref{fig phase diagram}b and \ref{fig:classical_transition}b, $\epsilon_c \to 0$ as we approach the LMG criticality at $h = J$, thus implying that being in the vicinity of the non-driven LMG critical point is detrimental to the existence of a DTC phase with finite $\epsilon$.
+On the other hand, $h/J$ values smaller than unity, or equivalently, stronger inter-spin interaction strengths, are associated with larger values of $\epsilon_c$.